October 17, 2024

 In recent years, cycling has gained significant traction as an affordable, low-carbon alternative to driving in cities.

-Learn more about ITDP’s Cycling Cities campaign, including our Learning Hub resources, here.
+Learn more about ITDP’s Cycling Cities campaign and resources here.

 The benefits of cycling over cars are evident: improved physical health, reduced transportation costs, and lower greenhouse gas emissions.
 However, despite these advantages, access to cycling remains limited, particularly for women, children, and caregivers whose trips cannot always be served by a traditional pedal bicycle.
 This issue is exacerbated by universal structural challenges such as the lack of protected bike lanes and personal security concerns, making cycling less accessible for these underserved groups.